MONTEJO COMMERCIAL MIXED-USE BUILDING IN MIAMI

 United Architects went through the process of design with the client and then submitted for Zoning Department review and approval.
 We made changes to accommodate what the city required.
 Then, we started with the actual construction documents.
 We hired and coordinated with the structural, civil, mechanical, electrical, and plumbing engineers.
 We discussed our preferences with the client and then together we made a decision on the best systems to use.
 At the end of the process, the Public Works Department required that we re-build the sidewalk on SW 19th Avenue after forcing the client to dedicate 7.5’ of his lot to the city and making the available space for the sidewalk smaller.
 One of the street lights had to be removed because it was in the way of the driveway.
 Due to this, the electrical engineer had to do a photometric study of that part of SW 19th Avenue so that a new light could be installed which met the new city lighting standards.

 Because Flagler Street is a state road, we had to coordinate the landscape and drainage with Florida Department of Transportation.

 The civil engineer coordinated the water and sewer permits while we worked with the new digital filing system (ProjectDox) at the city to get all the plans approved.

-Working with the city of Miami is very difficult because nobody answers his phone and often emails are slow to be responded.
+Working with the City of Miami Building Department is very difficult because nobody answers his phone and emails are often slow to be responded.
 Sometimes they are never answered at all.
 However, throughout this process, United Architects has persevered and pushed the project along.
 If it had not been for our proactive process, this building would never be built.

 If you have a two-story or mid-rise building you want to have designed and built, call the principal of the firm, Maria Luisa Castellanos, Architect, at 305-439-7898.
 If you need to find a lot for the building you are planning, we can help you with that too.